St. George, Louisiana: Baton Rouge fault

-Earthquakes

-Although Louisiana is not seismically active, several low magnitude earthquakes have been felt in the Baton Rouge area.
-On November 19, 1958, residents of Baton Rouge, Baker and Denham Springs reportedly felt a 10-second, moderate magnitude (Level V on the Modified Mercalli intensity scale) earthquake with an epicenter near Baton Rouge.

 Geomorphology

 A Pleistocene prairie terrace, formed of alluvial deposits and wind-blown soil (Peoria loess), underlies most of East Baton Rouge Parish.
 In the St. George area, long slopes along portions of Highland Road can be seen where the prairie terrace meets the Mississippi River floodplain.
 Visitors to the LSU Hilltop Arboretum, for example, must drive up the slope to enter the facility.
-Other notable examples of terracing can be observed in Baton Rouge at the Old Louisiana State Capitol and Magnolia Mound Plantation.

-Demographics

-St. George has a population of 86,316 within its proposed city limits.
-Whites make up more than 70% of that population, and African Americans make up 12%.

-The proposed City of St. George would include several areas that have each been established as a Census Designated Place (CDP):
+Government

+Appointment of the interim government

+According to Louisiana Revised Statute Title 33, Section 6 - Officers of newly incorporated municipality:

+"The governor shall appoint all the officers of a newly incorporated municipality, who shall give bond as required.
+Such officers shall hold office until, the next general municipal election and until their successors take their oaths of office."

+Appointment of city officials

+On May 14, 2024, following the Louisiana Supreme Court's decision to reverse the lower courts' ruling, thus allowing the incorporation of the City of St. George, governor Jeff Landry appointed Dustin Yates to be the interim mayor and Todd Morrison to be the police chief.

+On May 23, 2024, Landry appointed the following members to serve as aldermen for the city of St. George.